Topics of Interest

 Research Papers (Long and Short)

 We solicit both full length papers (10 pages) and short papers (4 pages).
 The former tend to be descriptions of complete technical work, while the latter tend to be descriptions of interesting, innovative ideas, which nevertheless require more effort to mature.
-The program committee may decide to accept some full papers as short papers.
-Full papers will be given a presentation slot in the conference, while short papers will be presented in the form of posters.
+The page limit is without references and/or appendices.
+The Program Committee may decide to accept some full papers as poster papers.
+Full and short papers will be given a presentation slot in the conference.
 All papers, regardless of size, will be given an entry in the conference proceedings.
-The page limit is without references and/or appendices.
-Authors may optionally include reproducibility information that allows for automated validation of experimental results.
-(See the artifact evaluation criteria below.)
-Accepted submissions that pass automated validation will earn ACM Reproducibility badges in accordance with the artifact review and validation policy.

 Formatting